Aiqxfoundation/T3-Contracts-/replit.md

 ### ✅ Blockchain Integration Status

 **Fully Working:**
-- ✅ **TronLink Wallet Integration** - Connect browser wallet with one click
+- ✅ **TronLink & TronLink Pro Integration** - Connect desktop or mobile wallet with one click
 - ✅ **Wallet creation and import** using TronWeb
 - ✅ **Network configuration** and switching (testnet/mainnet)
 - ✅ **TRX balance queries** with auto-refresh